For-Profit Colleges Collective

 What if I suspect that my taxes will be offset but I haven't received a notice?

 The Department of Education usually sends offset notices once per year in the summer.
 If you want to know whether your taxes will be offset as a result of a federal student loan, you can call the Bureau of the Fiscal Service at 1-800-304-3107.
 Making this call does not make it more likely that your taxes will be offset.

 Private student loans are those issued by a company not working on behalf of the government.
 These companies often contract with a servicer to collect the debt.
 Some of them break the law when trying to collect.
-What is more, because of sloppy paperwork, the new owners of the debt often can’t prove they own it.
-Demanding proof of ownership, or “chain of title,” is the first step to getting debt collectors off our backs.
+What is more, because of sloppy paperwork, the owners of the debt often can’t prove they own it.
+Demanding proof of ownership is the first step to getting debt collectors off our backs.

-If you are in default on a student loan, this tool will assist you to generate a letter that will be automatically sent to the debt collector asking them to prove that they have the right to collect on the debt they have been bugging you about.
+If you have a private student loan, this tool will assist you to generate a letter that will be automatically sent to the creditor or to the debt collector asking them to prove that they have the right to collect on the debt they have been bugging you about.
 You have a right to this evidence.
-If the debt collector cannot prove that you owe them money, they will be less likely to sue you or continue to collect).
+If the creditor or collector cannot prove that you owe them money, they will be less likely to sue you or continue to collect.

 If you don't have the name and address of the collection agency, you will not be able to file this dispute.

 Millions of us have errors on our credit reports, which makes it harder to do basic things like get a job or rent an apartment.
 Fight back!
 You can get a free copy of your credit report once per year at annualcreditreport.com or call 1-877- 322-8228.
 For a list of common errors to look for, go here.
 Once you have determined that there are errors on your report, you can use this tool to ask for a correction.
 This tool will help you write a dispute letter to the three main credit reporting agencies.
 The Debt Collective will submit the letters your behalf.
 For more information about the process, go here.
 Please have a photo of your picture ID ready to upload (taking a picture with your camera phone is fine).